WUK-SR/banner_magic/README.md

 <a name="Output"></a>
 ## Output
 The outputted code can be found in the `Banners` folder at the root level of the application.
 Once the application has been successfully run, this folder will be populated with each generated banner as a `.txt` file.

+You will also get a `.zip` folder containing all of the generated banners.